Practical Cognition in Animals

 "No one deliberates (βουλεύεται) about eternal things, about the cosmos or about the incommensurability of the sides and the diagonal; nor about things that are in movement but always come about the same way, either from necessity or by nature or by some other cause, the solstices or the rising of the stars; nor about what happens different ways at different times, droughts and rains; nor about what results from fortune, e.g., the finding of treasure.
 We deliberate about the actions that are up to us (ἐφ᾽ ἡμῖν), about the actions we can do; and this is what is left.
 For causes seem to include nature, necessity and fortune, but besides them mind and everything through human agency.
 However, we do not deliberate about all human affairs.
 No Spartan deliberates about how the Scythians might have the best political system.
 Rather, each group of human beings deliberates about the the actions they can do" (Nicomachean Ethics III.3.1112a).

 Aristotle thinks that what is "up to us" are the things not settled independently of us.
-It is not the business of the Spartans to determine the right constitution for the Scythians.
+In his example, it is not the business of the Spartans to determine the right constitution for the Scythians.
 That is up to the Scythians to decide (as long as no one has power over them).
 Similarly there is nothing anyone can do about the order in the world or that fact that 2 + 2 = 4.
 These things are settled by necessity.

 Lack of Control (ἀκρασία)